Skip to Content

 Where can I go?

-Once you have an idea of what you want to do – say, go on a backpacking trip – you obviously need to decide where you will do that.
-This will likely be dictated by how much time you have (and, obviously, Covid-19)!
+Once you have an idea of what you want to do, you need to decide where you will do it.

-You can use some of the advice I have given above, as many magazines, blogs and personalities have written route descriptions.
+You can use some of the advice given above, as many magazines, blogs and personalities have written route descriptions.

-You may want to go abroad, Covid-19-permitting.
-The GR footpaths in Europe are well-documented, as are US trails like the Appalachian Trail and John Muir Trail.
+You may want to go abroad: the GR footpaths in Europe are well-documented, as are US trails like the Appalachian Trail and John Muir Trail.

 How do I plan my route?